iainvdw/fronteers-2016-notes/Fronteers 2016.md

 Determine critical rendering path.

-14k rule: serve the most important content first.
+14k rule: serve the most important content in the first 14k.

-Above the fold styles should go inline.
+Above the fold styles should go inline for critical rendering path.

 Use async and/or defer to load js as fast as possible and without render blocking.
 Scripts at the bottom of the page.